EdinburghParkLife/ParkLifeToolkit/README.md

 ## Chatbot example

 The Parklife project has multiple chatbots for parks in and around Edinburgh.
 One such chatbot is at The Meadows park.

-This chatbot is accessed from this link: [Link currently unavailable].
+This chatbot can be accessed from this link: [Link currently unavailable].

-You can visit think chatbot to see it in action.
+You can visit this chatbot to see it in action.
 The aim of this chatbot is to collect data from people who visit the park.
 It is also the chatbot that is provided as an example in this toolkit.

 ## The database
 The SQLite database is one file, named `botpressDatabase.db` in the botpress folder.